joshlang/Cosmogenesis/README.md

 Hey Visual Studio developers.
 You're awesome!
 And I'm pretty sure you'll make source generation scenarios awesome too... but we're clearly not quite there yet!

+#### Biggest Ask

-Biggest ask:  Show the generated .cs files!
+Show the generated .cs files!
 Hide it under the "Show all files" toggle or something

 Why?
 Because once I was able to generate .cs files, there were obviously compile-time errors showing.
 But there was no way to see the files I had generated, to find and fix the errors.
 F12 only works if compilation worked.